 Prior to 2015 the Virtual Canine Anatomy (VCA) was coded in Adobe Flash and was heavily pirated.
 From 2015-2018 the VCA - Adobe Flash was provided to users on a free website thanks to support from an ARDF grant.
 Recognizing that Flash would be obsolete in 2020 and software downloads posed little longterm risk, we submitted an invention disclosure in 2018 (INV18-084) for the Adobe Flash version and began selling it through CSUVentures to generate more than $48,000 in individual program sales from August 2018-March 2020.
-Samples of the Flash program and our VVET home page can be viewed here.

 Using software as a service model and a standard learning management system (LMS) external tool mechanism called an LTI, we began offering subscriptions of the VAA from CVMBS servers since mid-2019.
 Following the COVID transition to online learning, we were able to use this mechanism to deliver anatomy resources to more than 100 schools around the world.
-Many of these schools are now subscribing and we have generated more than $20,000 in total income since 2019.
+Many of these schools are now subscribing and we have generated more than $150,000 in total income since 2020.
 For our subscription information, click here.

 In 2018 we moved the VAA from Adobe Flash to HTML5 and I wanted to launch the new feline, bovine, and equine content as part of the VAA, but also wanted to prevent piracy.
 The VAA-LTI effectively delivered the program to entities with a learning management system, but we did not have a mechanism for the single user that would prevent piracy.
 This single user subscription software mechanism (launching July 2020) represents a new partnership with the CSU TMI to expand our community partnerships for CE and alumni relations.